PPF Calculator Online: Interest Rate, Principal, Maturity for SBI and Post Office in 2023

 How to Use the PPF Calculator

-Using or Online PPF calculator is very easy and convenient.
+Using our online PPF calculator is very easy and convenient.
 You just need to follow these simple steps:

-- Enter the amount of your initial deposit in the PPF account.
-This is the amount that you invest when you open your PPF account.
-The minimum amount is Rs.
-500 and the maximum amount is Rs.
+1. Initial Deposit Entry: Start by entering the amount you initially deposit into your PPF account.
+This is the amount you invest at the time of opening the account.
+The minimum initial deposit is Rs.
+500, and the maximum is Rs.
 1.5 lakh per year.

-- Enter the interest rate offered by the PPF scheme.
-This is the rate of return that you earn on your PPF investments.
-The interest rate is decided by the government every quarter and is compounded annually.
-The current interest rate for the quarter ending September 2023 is 7.1% per annum.
+3. Interest Rate Input: Enter the current interest rate offered by the PPF scheme.
+This interest rate is set by the government each quarter and is compounded annually.
+As of the quarter ending September 2023, the interest rate is 7.1% per annum.

 Formula Used for PPF Calculator